Hybrid Beamforming Design for Wideband mmWave Full-Duplex Systems: System Model

 \subsection{Self-Interference Channel Model}

-As illustrated in Fig.~$\ref{position}$, the SI leakage at the BS is modeled by the channel matrix $\textsf{H}_s$.
-The SI channel is decomposed into line-of-sight (LOS) component modeled by $\textsf{H}_{\rm{los}}$ and a non-line-of-sight (NLOS) leakage described by $\textsf{H}_{\rm{nlos}}$ which follows the channel model (\ref{channel}).
+Per Fig.~$\ref{position}$, SI leakage at the BS is modeled by channel matrix $\mathsf{H}_s$.
+The SI channel is decomposed into a line-of-sight (LOS) component modeled by $\mathsf{H}_{\mathsf{los}}$ and a non-LOS (NLOS) leakage described by $\mathsf{H}_{\mathsf{nlos}}$ which follows the channel model (\ref{channel}).
 The LOS SI leakage matrix

-where $d_{pq}$ is the distance between the $p$-th antenna in the TX array and $q$-th antenna in the RX array at BS.
-The aggregate $\ell$-th tap SI channel $\textsf{H}_s[\ell]$ can be expressed as \cite[Eq.~(2)]{si}
+where $d_{pq}$ is the distance between the $p$-th TX antenna and $q$-th RX antenna at BS.
+The aggregate $\ell$-th tap SI channel $\mathsf{H}_s[\ell]$ can be expressed as \cite[Eq.~(2)]{si} where $\kappa$ is the Rician factor: